Policy paper

 Maintenance loans are designed to help learners with living costs while they study.
 There is a maximum claim amount based on a student’s course, location and personal circumstances.

-Under the LLE, the maintenance loan for living costs and targeted support grants, such as the Disabled Students’ Allowance and the Childcare Grant, will be made available for all designated courses and modules that require in-person attendance, but not for online courses.
-Learners for online and distance-learning courses will still be able to use the LLE to pay tuition fees.
+Under the LLE, the loan for living costs and targeted support grants, such as the Childcare Grant, will be available for all designated courses and modules that require in-person attendance.
+It will not be available for online courses, unless this entitlement already exists.

 Maintenance support will be subject to personal criteria such as income.
 This will broadly remain the same as the current criteria.